fsmith-000/NotifySystem/README.md

 There is a Javadocs file called allclasses-index.html in both Module-4 and Module-5.
 There are a few differences between the two files.
 There you will find some comments about the implementation.

 DEPLOYMENT INSTRUCTIONS:
-1 Download either module-4 java files OR Module-5 java files onto your computer and take note of where you place them.
+Download either module-4 java files OR Module-5 java files onto your computer and take note of where you place them.
 Copy the path of the files so you can later paste it.
-2 In a windows machine goto the command line interface (cmd).
-I ususally open up cmd as an administrator, but this is not strictly required.
-3 in cmd, type in "cd" and then a space.
+In a windows machine goto the command line interface (cmd).
+I ususally open up cmd as an administrator, but this is not strictly required. in cmd, type in "cd" and then a space.
 Finally type <ctrl-v> to paste in the path of your files.
 Press "ENTER" This will move you to the directory where the module 4 files are.
-4 Next compile the .java files with this command: javac -d bin *.java
+Next compile the .java files with this command: javac -d bin *.java
-5 Finally, to run the application use this command: java -cp bin NotifySystem.java
+Finally, to run the application use this command: java -cp bin NotifySystem.java
-This will rune module 4 or module 5.
+This will run module 4 or module 5.